ETTORE BUGATTI

 Nevertheless the 35C remains the most successful in racing with its top speed of 202 km/h quite comparable with the 210 km/h of the 35B.

-The day of fame of the 35B went on June 30, 1929 at Le Mans when a newly built works car driven by William Grover-Williams won the Grand Prix Automobile de France after leading from start the 37 lap 4:30 hour race.
-Its image with its driver is shared by Wikimedia from a press agency photo.
+Its day of fame of the 35B went on June 30, 1929 at Le Mans when a newly built works car won the Grand Prix Automobile de France after leading from start the 37 lap 4:30 hour race.
+This car was sold for $ 5.6M by Gooding on August 14, 2021, lot 133.

 Nevertheless the 35C remains the most successful in racing with its top speed of 202 km/h quite comparable with the 210 km/h of the 35B.